 Government quarantine measures have caused disruptions to businesses and economic activities, and its impact on businesses continue to evolve.
-In particular, the ECQ could adversely impact (a) the completion of Ayala Land's projects as construction is not an activity given priority under the government guidelines, and (b) Ayala Land's ability to collect and generate rental income, which could negatively impact its cash flows.
+In particular, the ECQ has adversely impacted (a) the completion of Ayala Land's projects as construction is not an activity given priority under the government guidelines, and (b) Ayala Land's ability to collect and generate rental income, which could negatively impact its cash flows.
 Due to the imposition of an ECQ, foot traffic in malls and occupancies in the Company's hotels have declined.
 With respect to the Company's malls, only tenants providing essential services, such as pharmacies, food-related outlets and supermarkets, which account for approximately 10% of the gross leasable area, were allowed to remain open in 2020.
 Only such establishments were able to pay rent during such periods in 2020 when ECQ was implemented.
 With the reimposition of stricter quarantine restrictions from August 06 to 20, 2021, 75% of the Company's malls gross leasable area will be under under the strictest ECQ classification wherein only essential tenants are allowed to operate.
-Furthermore, hotels occupancy as of June 30, 2021 was 45%.
+Furthermore, hotels occupancy as of December 31, 2021 was 45%.
 During the strictest ECQ, these accommodated BPO employees working nearby as well as healthcare professionals.
 They are also catering to returning overseas Filipinos for quarantine requirements.
-Nevertheless, the Company anticipates a decline in its sales reservations resulting from the limited mobility of its sales personnel due to the re-imposition of ECQ.

 As a consequence of COVID-19, sales velocity in 2020 and in first half of 2021 slowed down resulting in the increased inventory.
 The Company is already prepared to launch ₱100.0 billion worth of projects this year as velocity improves.
 However, the Company may decide to reduce the launches if there will be slowdown in demand given the reimposition of stricter quarantine levels.
-Further, the Company made several adjustments in 2020 to boost productivity in its construcion business despite manpower restrictions.
+Further, the Company made several adjustments in 2020 to boost productivity in its construction business despite manpower restrictions.
 The Company started enhancing and intensifying its strategies which improved productivity on several scopes of work from then 60 to 65 % to the current 82 to 85%.
-Given the reimposition of ECQ, the Company will continue implementing the current restrictive and stringent requirements for the deployment of manpower.

-With the worsening threat of the delta variant of COVID-19 and the return to stricter quarantine measures, the Company believes that the impact of COVID-19 situation remains fluid and evolving and the pace of recovery remains uncertain.
-The reimposition of stricter forms of quarantine measures due to rising COVID-19 cases may have an adverse effect on economic activity in the Philippines, and could materially and adversely affect Ayala Land's business, financial condition and results of operations.
+With the continuing threat of the omicron variant of COVID-19, the Company believes that the impact of COVID-19 situation remains fluid and evolving and the pace of recovery remains uncertain.
+The possible reimposition of stricter forms of quarantine measures due to rising COVID-19 cases may have an adverse effect on economic activity in the Philippines, and could materially and adversely affect Ayala Land's business, financial condition and results of operations.

 The Company has taken measures to manage the risks and uncertainties brought about by the outbreak, including adequate support to safeguard the well-being of its employees, ensuring effective work from home set-up such that the organization is able to function through the quarantine period, working alongside other Ayala Group companies towards the rollout of the Ayala Vaccine and Immunization Program for its employees, continued assessment, monitoring and safeguarding of its overall cash and credit position, and close coordination with the vendors for its projects under construction to manage impact of lockdown procedures.
-The Company allocated ₱6.2 billion and ₱3.4 billion in rent condonation for mall merchants in 2020 and in the first half of 2021, respectively.
+The Company allocated ₱6.2 billion and ₱7.2 billion in rent condonation for mall merchants in 2020 and in 2021, respectively.